aendeavor/i3buntu/INSTALL.md

 ## Runlevel ∞ - Tweaks

 That's it.
-You may need to tweak Xorg (the config file can be found under `/etc/X11/xorg.conf`).
-Also, although unlikely, make sure to install the correct graphics driver, if none has been installed.

-As all functionality has been setup, open *LXappearance* by pressing _mod + d_. _Rofi_ will let you choose an application.
-Just type in 'lxappearance' and it should be there (you may need to hit return to open it).
-Choose your color theme, icon pack and font.
+You may need to tweak a few things to your liking.
+These are:

+* `xorg.conf` under `/etc/X11/` => Try to delete the defaults one by another if there is anything wrong with this file
+* `config` under `~/.config/i3/` => You may need to change pactl keybindings (ll.
+16-17)
+* install a graphics driver if necessary
+* use _LXappearance_ to mod your color theme (Adapta Blue Nokto Eta) and your icon theme (Tela Black Dark) => open rofi with $mod + d and start typing the name of the desired application